Giorgio Picci

-Giorgio Picci is an Italian electrical engineer and control theorist.
-He has made widely recognized contributions to the field of Systems and Control, and in particular, to the areas of Stochastic Realization and System Identification.
-He was also a pioneer in Computer Vision.
-He has published a monograph (in English) and over 150 papers in these areas.
+Giorgio Picci (26 May 1942 – 11 March 2026) was an Italian electrical engineer and control theorist.
+He made widely recognized contributions to the field of Systems and Control, and in particular, to the areas of Stochastic Realization and System Identification.
+He had also been a pioneer in Computer Vision.
+He published a monograph (in English) and nearly 200 papers in these areas.

-He is currently a Professor Emeritus with the Department of Information Engineering, University of Padova, Italy.
-He is also the Italian director of the Confucius Institute at the University of Padova, where he actively promotes cultural and scientific exchanges between China and Italy, in collaborations with Guangzhou University in China.
+He was a Professor Emeritus with the Department of Information Engineering, University of Padua, Italy.
+He was also the Italian director of the Confucius Institute at the University of Padua, where he actively promoted cultural and scientific exchanges between China and Italy, in collaborations with Guangzhou University in China.

 Biography

-Picci obtained the Doctor in Engineering (Dr. Eng.) degree (summa cum laude) from the University of Padova in 1967.
-From 1980 to 2012, he was the Chair Professor in System Identification at the Department of Information Engineering, University of Padova.
+Picci obtained the Doctor in Engineering (Dr. Eng.) degree (summa cum laude) from the University of Padua in 1967.
+From 1980 to 2012, he was the Chair Professor in System Identification at the Department of Information Engineering, University of Padua.
 During his career, he had a number of visiting positions with different universities on three continents, namely North America (the United States), Europe (the Netherlands, Austria, and Sweden), and Asia (Japan and China).